jpasqua/FauxMac/README.md

 ***This model may not be used for commercial purposes as noted in the license***.

+## Other Models

+If your vintage computer tastes run more towards the TRS-80 line, check out the [Faux TRS](https://github.com/jpasqua/FauxTRS).
+If you're a DEC person, check out the [Faux VT100](https://github.com/jpasqua/FauxVT).

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
 At the moment you should be able to use a bluetooth speaker or headphones, but this is untested.